-A mutually recognised, international framework is needed that is robust, avoids mislabelling or double counting of environmental impacts.
-The framework will provide a mutually agreed approach to "guaranties" or "certificates" of origin, and that covers greenhouse gas inputs to hydrogen-based fuels and feedstock's.
+A mutually recognized, international framework that is robust, avoids miscounting or double counting of environmental impacts is needed.
+The framework will provide a mutually agreed approach to "guaranties" or "certificates" of origin, and that covers greenhouse gas inputs used for hydrogen production, conditioning, conversion and transport.

-This document presents a methodology that will be built on over time and cover additional production processes where necessary and other parts of the value chain such as different hydrogen physical states and energy carriers, and emissions due to the transportation to the usage gate.
-It may be this document may be used as a reference by a standard development organisation like ISO (e.g. ISO/TC 197 Hydrogen technologies and ISO/TC 207 Environmental management) to develop an international standard.
+This document aims at increasing the methodologies that should be applied, in line with ISO 14067, to the specific case of the hydrogen value chain, covering different production processes and other parts of the value chain such as conditioning hydrogen in different physical states, conversion of hydrogen into different hydrogen carriers and the subsequent transport up to the consumption gate.

+This document may be further used as a contribution of the ISO TC 197 Hydrogen technologies, Sub Committee 1 Working 1 developing an international standard ISO 14870 "Methodology for determining the greenhouse gas emissions associated with the production, conditioning and transport of hydrogen to consumption gate" and ISO/TC 207 Environmental management.
 However, as noted in the H2PA TF terms of reference, this document does not lead to any binding commitments or expectations on behalf of any country.
 The methodology serves as a reference with which each county can develop their own methodology by taking into account different national circumstances/regulatory framework.